ongraphpythondev/Redis-Cache/Readme.md

 # Redis Cache
-This is a small POC to implement the Redis cache with Django.
+This is a POC to implement the Redis cache with Django.

 #About Project
-This project contains some products and a frontend to intract with.
+This repo contains some products and a frontend to intract with.
 Whenever you try to search a product then it will store the product's information on the RAM for faster accessing.